 Can I use other gluten-free bread to make croutons?

 Yes.
 You can use your favorite kind of gluten-free bread to make gluten-free croutons.
 Just use the same amount called for in the recipe.
 I also like using the Canyon Bakehouse 7 grain bread in this recipe.
+I’ve also used their rye bread, which adds a ton of flavor.

 How long can I store gluten-free croutons?